mrazomej/phd/docs/src/chapter_03/section_08_channel_capacity.md

-### Theoretical prediction of the channel capacity
+### Theoretical Prediction of the Channel Capacity

 We now turn our focus to the channel capacity, a metric by which we can quantify the degree to which cells can measure the environmental state (in this context, the inducer concentration).
-The channel capacity is defined as the mutual information $I$ between input and output (), maximized over all possible input (IPTG) distributions $P(c)$.
+The channel capacity is defined as the mutual information $I$ between input and output (Eq. $\ref{eq:ch3_eq01}$), maximized over all possible input (IPTG) distributions $P(c)$.
 If used as a metric of how reliably a signaling system can infer the state of the external signal, the channel capacity, when measured in bits, is commonly interpreted as the logarithm of the number of states that the signaling system can adequately resolve.
-For example, a signaling system with a channel capacity of $C$ bits is interpreted as resolving
-$2^C$ states, though channel capacities with fractional values are allowed.
+For example, a signaling system with a channel capacity of $C$ bits is interpreted as resolving $2^C$ states, though channel capacities with fractional values are allowed.
 We, therefore, prefer the Bayesian interpretation that the mutual information quantifies the improvement in the inference of the input when considering the output compared to just using the prior distribution of the input by itself for prediction [@Voliotis2014a; @Bowsher2014].
 Under this interpretation, a fractional bit channel capacity still quantifies an improvement in the ability of the signaling system to infer the value of the extracellular signal compared to having no sensing system at all.

 Computing the channel capacity implies optimizing over an infinite space of possible distributions $P(c)$.
 For special cases in which the noise is small